Zichqec/YAYA_Fundamentals/Module 01 - Basic Building Blocks/04 - Variables.md

 At any time, you can assign a variable to a new value with `=`, and it will take on the type of the value you've given it.
 However, changing types that way is very bad practice, and can cause a lot of unexpected behavior.
 It is best to pick a type for your variable when you assign it, and then not change the type.

-Note also that it is important to initialize variables before you use them, because YAYA treats all uninitialized variables as string types.
+Initializing variables before you use them is good practice, or else you may sometimes get unexpected bugs.
+YAYA treats uninitialized variables as either an empty string or 0, depending on what type of operation is performed on them first.
+This means that sometimes, you may end up with a variable that should be an integer be assigned as a string instead.

 To output the value that a variable holds, you can simply write the name of that variable by itself.